 In the video above you’ll here a fifteen stone man walking around a carpeted floor in the room above.

-In the next video, well, you won’t hear him.
+In the next video, well, you may not hear him.
 However, you can be assured, he is walking the exact same path.

 For guidance and to discuss your options, contact us here or fill in the form at the top right of this page.